mila-iqia/blocks/docs/setup.rst

    through a ``requirements.txt`` file, which is why this installation command might look slightly different from what you're used to.

+   Installing requirements from GitHub requires pip 1.5 or higher; you can update with ``pip update pip``.

 If you want to make sure that you can use the plotting integration with Bokeh_, run this command after installing the main framework.